essien1990/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 * A function that frees a listint_t list.

-* A unction that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+* A function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).

 * A function that returns the nth node of a listint_t linked list.